 Structures And Composites Laboratory (SACL) (Joint: Chalmers University of Technology)

 Digital Twins Lab, a joint research team from Stanford (USA) and Chalmers (Sweden), will demonstrate the creation of a Digital Twin for a concrete beam in a live demo.
 Digital Twin of an infrastructure is a living digital simulation that brings all the data & models together, and updates itself from multiple sources to represent its physical counterpart.
 We will demonstrate an innovative solution in which next-generation Autonomous Data Collection, Data-Driven models and Physics-Based models are integrated to a Digital Twin framework to create a comprehensive SHM system for condition assessment of infrastructures.
-The will demo include: (1) Data Collection: real-time 3D scanning of a cracked concrete beam using a drone equipped with a 3D structured-light scanner, (2) Crack Detection: real-time crack detection using an AI-inspired crack detection algorithm, and (3) Simulation: real-time incorporation of the detected crack into FE model, and real-time FE simulation.
+The will demo include: (1) Data Collection: real-time 3D scanning of a cracked concrete beam using a 3D structured-light scanner, (2) Crack Detection: real-time crack detection using an AI-based algorithm, and (3) Simulation: real-time incorporation of the detected crack into FE model, and real-time FE simulation.